ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/02-types.md

 foo = (int)8.9;
 ```

 For this to work, the language must know how to perform the cast.
-The cast may also loose some information - in the above example, the resulting value of **foo** is *8* (the fractional part is discarded).
+The cast may also lose some information - in the above example, the resulting value of **foo** is *8* (the fractional part is discarded).

 In contrast, in a _dynamically_ typed language the type of the variable changes when a value of a different type is assigned to it.
 For example, in JavaScript, this expression is legal: